 However, students should note that even supporting details can and should use a mixture of source voice and writer voice.
 By taking a look at the two explanations used in this paragraph more closely, we can see that the first is in the writer’s voice while the following explanation is taken from a source (Theon, 2019).
 This is because the first explanation is common knowledge and does not require any citation, whereas the writer wishes to indicate in the second explanation that the specifics of this explanation are taken directly from another author’s research.
 It is of course more convincing for writer’s to include source-based information in their essays in this way.

-For more information about the implications used in these example body paragraphs, continue on to our third and final lesson about supporting details.
-At this point, you may also wish to unlock and download our related Lesson 1 and Lesson 2 worksheets to check your progress and understanding.
+For more information about the implications used in these example body paragraphs, continue on to our third and final chapter about supporting details.
+At this point, you may also wish to unlock and download our related Chapter 1 and Chapter 2 worksheets to check your progress and understanding.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.

 Collect Academic Marks